-Welcome on SpaceWeatherLive!
-Below you will find the status of the solar wind and the Interplanetary Magnetic Field (IMF) from the past two hours as measured by the ACE spacecraft.
+Below you will find the latest solar wind and interplanetary magnetic field data covering the past two hours as measured by the DSCOVR spacecraft.
 These parameters are the first parameters used to predict auroral activity.
 The redder the plots get, the better it is for auroral activity!
-The numbers after the word ''ETA'' on each plot shows how long it will take for the solar wind to propagate from DSCOVR to Earth.
+With the current speed, it will take the solar wind 77 minutes to propagate from DSCOVR to Earth.

 |Predicted Kp max||4|